hectormenendez/pocs/js-browser/cycle-typescript-cca/README.md

 ## TODO

-- Implement https://gitlab.com/staltz/ams Temperature component to learn about lenses.
+- Alias resolution on webpack, can't make it work.
+I need it to resolve "~" files.